MikVR7/Homie/💡project-docs/docs/AI_CONTEXT_BUILDER.md

 - ✅ Empty context (new user)
 - ✅ Cloud drive formatting

+## Integration with AI System

+The AIContextBuilder is automatically used by the File Organizer backend when processing organize requests.
+The context is built from:
+- **DestinationMemoryManager**: Known destinations with usage statistics
+- **DriveManager**: Available drives with mount points and space information

+The formatted context is included in AI prompts to help the AI make intelligent decisions about file organization, preferring known destinations and considering drive availability.

 ## See Also

 - [DESTINATION_MEMORY_MANAGER.md](DESTINATION_MEMORY_MANAGER.md) - Destination management
 - [DRIVE_MANAGER.md](DRIVE_MANAGER.md) - Drive tracking
 - [MULTI_CLIENT_SUPPORT.md](MULTI_CLIENT_SUPPORT.md) - Multi-client architecture
+- [AI_CONTEXT_INTEGRATION.md](AI_CONTEXT_INTEGRATION.md) - How context is used in organize endpoint